LinkedIn data

 For cross-country comparison, we present the relative penetration rate of AI skills, measured as the sum of the penetration of each AI skill across occupations in a given country, divided by the average global penetration of AI skills across the overlapping occupations in a sample of countries.

-Interpretation: A relative penetration rate of 2 means that the average penetration of AI skills in that country is two times the benchmark average across the same set of occupations.
+Interpretation: A relative penetration rate of 2 means that the average penetration of AI skills in that country is two times the global average across the same set of occupations.

 Relative AI skills penetration by industry